ManAlarFor/JS-Basics_DWEC/README.md

 <h2>Main Page</h2>

 In this page there are three cards with links for different exercises.
 There's a menu button that deploys a list of links, which is simbolized by an Bootstrap Icon.
 Those links are:"Repository", a link to this repository; "Number", which changes the page's contents to display the Number exercises; and "Log Out" which deletes the user's data and returns the user to the index page.
-The JavaScript documents linked to this page are "section.js" which changes the content of the page; "checkSessionStorage.js", which, everytime the page is loaded, checks if the element in the Storage exists and, if not, sends the user to the login page once again.
-The last fuction in this page is "eraseSessionStorage.js", which deletes the data after clicking the log out button.
+The JavaScript documents linked to this page are "section.js" which changes the content of the page; "indexedDBCheck.js", which, everytime the page is loaded, checks if the element in the indexedDB exists and, if not, sends the user to the login page once again.
+Another function in this page is "indexedDBDelete.js", which deletes the data after clicking the log out button.
+The last JavaScript file linked here is "indexedDBStart.js", which calls the database so the other functions can be used.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 En esta página hay tres cards con enlaces a distintos ejercicios.
 Hay un botón de menú que despliega una lista de enlaces, simbolizado por un icono de Bootstrap.
 Estos enlaces son: "Repositorio", que es un enlace a este mismo repositorio; "Number", que cambia el contenido de la página para mostrar los ejercicios de Number; y finalmente "Log Out", el cual elimina los datos del usuario y envia al usuario a la página de index de nuevo.
-Los documentos de JavaScript enlazados a este documento son: "section.js", que cambia el contenido de la página; "checkSessionStorage.js", la cual comprueba que el elemento en el Storage existe, y si no, envia al usuario de nuevo a la pagina de inicio cada vez que se carga la página.
-La última función es "eraseSessionStorage.js", que elimina los datos tras pulsar el botón "Log Out".
+Los documentos de JavaScript enlazados a este documento son: "section.js", que cambia el contenido de la página; "indexedDBCheck.js", la cual comprueba que el elemento en el indexedDB existe, y si no, envia al usuario de nuevo a la pagina de inicio cada vez que se carga la página.
+Otra función usada aqui es "indexedDBDelete.js", que elimina los datos tras pulsar el botón "Log Out".
+Finalmente, el último archivo JavaScript enlazado aqui es "indexedDBStart.js", que llama a la base de datos para que las funciones previas puedan ser usadas.

 <img src="./img/MainPage.png">